 How is my CLE credit reported to my state(s)?

-Do participants have to sign-in everyday?
+Do participants have to sign-in everyday during in-person conferences?

 The following states have sign-in requirements in order for participants to obtain CLE credits:

-- California – One time sign-in with bar number
+California – One time sign-in with bar number

-- New Jersey – Daily sign-in with bar number
+New Jersey – Daily sign-in with bar number

-- Ohio- Daily sign-in with bar number and CLE hours
+Ohio- Daily sign-in with bar number and CLE hours

-- Virginia – Daily sign-in with bar number
+Virginia – Daily sign-in with bar number

-I did not sign-in at the seminar, can I still sign-in now?
+.I did not sign-in at the in-person conference.
+Can I still sign-in now?